TypeNetwork/variable-fonts-info-site/topics/spacing/variations.md

     </figcaption>
 </figure>

 A third, even more indirect advantage is having variable typeface families with parametric values that compute perfectly interoperably with the values of linespacing, kerning, and letterspacing, something the current font format does not contain.
-The final typographic difference is that the inclusion of an axis that affects width, like a traditional width axis (<strong>wdth</strong>), draws the internal islands of white space out of the insides of glyphs, or a series of styles, into a fluid range good for several purposes.
+The final typographic difference is that the inclusion of an axis that affects width, like a traditional width axis (wdth), or the (XTRA) axis demonstrated, bring the internal “islands” of white space on the insides of glyphs, into a fluid range of widths, good for several purposes.

 {% include inline-example.html example="spacing/simple-justification" %}